bit-current/DistributedTraining/DOCKER.md

 ```

 ## make a .env file
-Make a file call `.env`, and place it in the root of this project.
+Make a file called `.env`, and place it in the root of this project.

 ## make a choice
 At this point, you must make one of two choices: